Trentino: Demographics

-In 2019 the population of Trentino was 541,098.
+In 2019, the population of Trentino was 541,098.
 The highest concentration of the population is located around the capital city of Trento, and the southern parts.
 The whole region is divided up into 175 municipalities.

 Languages

-The majority of the Trentino population is Italian-speaking with its local dialects.
-The region is also home to three indigenous linguistic minorities, which are Ladin, Mócheno and Cimbrian.
+The majority of the Trentino population is Italian-speaking, with the local languages of native Italian being transition dialects of Eastern Lombard and Venetian.
+The region is also home to three indigenous linguistic minorities, which are Ladin, Mòcheno and Cimbrian.
 All languages are protected by regional and provincial laws, statutes, and regulations.

 After World War II and the devolution of power to regional authorities, a change in policy slowly began, which gained momentum in the 1990s.
 Since then a number of far-reaching laws and regulations have been passed and implemented, that protect and promote the use of these three languages and the unique cultural heritage and identity.
 This has for example been extended to school curricula in the regional languages and street signs becoming bilingual.
 All three minorities have their own cultural institute which were decreed by national law and receive state funds.
 The purpose of these cultural institutes is to safeguard and promote the respective culture and languages.